mananmaheshwari11/Blockchain_Storage_VaultX/readme.md

 In the ContractProvider.jsx change the api key of lighthouse storage If you redploy the contract change contract_address and contract ABI in Contract.jsx

+For more details on the frontend read the readme.md of certificate